Get ready for your license test with AI assistance!

 Here is Our AI Assistant's Explanation

-2. Steering control is retained even when braking heavily: This feature allows drivers to steer around obstacles even when they are braking hard, which can be a lifesaver in sudden situations.
-Good steering control during braking is emphasized in both German road safety training and regulations.
+2. Steering control is retained even when braking heavily: This capability allows drivers to steer around obstacles while still braking, which can be critical in avoiding accidents in sudden stops or emergencies.